alifeinbinary/ollami/README.md

 > [!TIP]
 > You should have at least 8 GB of RAM available to run the 7B models, 16 GB to run the 13B models, and 32 GB to run the 33B models.

+## Support

+If you encounter any issues or have questions, please create an issue in the repository.